Nextomics/NextPolish/doc/FAQ.rst

 Which job scheduling systems are supported by NextPolish?
 ------------------------------------------------------------

-NextPolish use `DRMAA <https://en.wikipedia.org/wiki/DRMAA>`__ to submit, control, and monitor jobs, so in theory, support all DRMAA-compliant system, such as LOCAL, SGE, PBS, SLURM.
+NextPolish use `Paralleltask <https://github.com/moold/ParallelTask>`__ to submit, control, and monitor jobs, so in theory, support all Paralleltask-compliant system, such as LOCAL, SGE, PBS, SLURM.

 How to continue running unfinished tasks?
 --------------------------------------------